Here’s a brief look at the Sony 24-105mm F/3.5-4.5 zoom lens. Scroll down for the review.

 Color fringing.
 Control here is average to below average.
 Look for a lot of purple/blue towards the long end of the zoom, especially when taking pictures of white roof tops and dark A/C units.
 It isn’t too noticeable in regular photos.
 At wide angle, the control is better.
 Check out the 105mm corner crops below.
 Color fringing also shows up in the center of the image, but stopping down helps get rid of it.

 Bokeh.
 Not too bad across the zoom, the crops below show the best-case results.
-I’d say neutral over the entire frame and in average situations.
+I’d say neutral over the entire frame and for short to moderate focusing distances.

 Aperture/focal length guide for the Sony 24-105mm F/3.5-4.5 zoom